MaRDI4NFDI/docker-wikibase/README.md

 * Saves backups of database and pages (in XML format) as compressed files on the host (BACKUP_DIR)
 * Deletes old backups (older than KEEP_DAYS)

-To run a backup manually, do `docker exec -ti name-of-backup-container ./wrapper.sh`

 Build
 ------
 Build on local machine: `docker build -t ghcr.io/mardi4nfdi/docker-backup:main .`